 The EU surveys on R&D Investment Business Trends

 From 2006 the Scoreboard is complemented by an annual survey on

 R&D Investment Business Trends.
 It is carried-out on the sample of European based Scoreboard companies.
-It provides a forward-looking perspective on companies' projected R&D investments (within a three years horizon) as well as insights on important issues such as location strategies and perception of current drivers and barriers and of the effectiveness of policy support measures.
+It provides a forward-looking perspective on companies' R&D investment expectations for the coming years as well as insights on important issues such as location strategies, participation in Global Innovation Networks, technological characterisation, and perception of current drivers and barriers and of the effectiveness of policy support measures.
 Working Papers on Corporate R&D and Innovation and Policy Briefs

 Mainly addressed to policy analysts and the academic community, the Working Papers are scientific papers and early-stage scientific publications.
 They shed light on economic and policy questions related to industrial research and innovation and their contribution to the European competitiveness.
 Working Papers are complemented by